alattarcn-stack/dragonmall/WRANGLER_CLI_SETUP.md

 Make sure `wrangler.toml` exists in `infra/` directory and the path is correct.

+### About `create-cloudflare` Command

+The `npx create-cloudflare@latest` command is designed for **new projects**.
+Since this project already has:
+- Complete `wrangler.toml` configuration
+- Worker code structure
+- All necessary files

+**You don't need to run it.** Just use Wrangler CLI directly with the commands above.

+If you did run it and it created a `dragonmall` directory, you can safely delete it - it's not needed for this project.

 ## Integration with GitHub Actions

 The project also includes GitHub Actions workflow (`.github/workflows/deploy.yml`) that automatically deploys on push to `main`.
 This uses: